Illinois ticketholder wins Mega Millions jackpot of $1.28 billion

 The winning Mega Millions ticket for the $1.28bn jackpot has been sold in Illinois, but the winner is still unknown.

-“There is one jackpot-winning ticket, which was sold in Illinois,” Ohio Lottery Commission spokesperson Marie Kilbane told The Washington Post in an email.
+“There is one jackpot-winning ticket, which was sold in Illinois,” Ohio Lottery Commission spokesperson Marie Kilbane told The Washington Post.

 The jackpot on the Mega Millions site now stands at $20m.